apache/tvm/docs/dev/index.rst

 The node module adds additional features on top of the `runtime::Object` for IR data structures.
 The main features include reflection, serialization, structural equivalence, and hashing.

-Thanks to the node module, we can directly access any field of the tvm's IRNode by their name in python.
+Thanks to the node module, we can directly access any field of the TVM's IRNode by their name in Python.

 .. code-block:: python

     x = tvm.tir.Var("x", "int32")
     y = tvm.tir.Add(x, x)
+    # a and b are fields of a tir.Add node
     # we can directly use the field name to access the IR structures
     assert y.a == x

-We can also directly serialize arbitrary IR node into a JSON format, and load them back.
+We can also serialize arbitrary IR node into a JSON format, and load them back.
 The ability to save/store, and inspect an IR node provides a foundation for making the compiler more accessible.